Hindley is a prison and young offender institution (YOI) in Bickershaw, near Wigan, for men aged 18 and over.

 Keep in touch with someone at Hindley

-There are several ways you can keep in touch with a resident during their time at Hindley.
+There are several ways you can keep in touch with someone during their time at Hindley.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.